 This is a double-period course.
 During the first semester students learn the AP Calculus AB content and that content is expanded upon and extended during the second semester.
-All students are required to pay the fee assessed by E.T.S. (unless a fee waiver is granted) and to take the AP Calculus BC examination in May.
+All students are required to take the AP Calculus BC examination in May.